| Written by Michal Wozniakowski-Zehenter

 Do miners work hard?

 Coal mining is a physically demanding and hazardous job that requires workers to brave harsh conditions.
 Whether toiling on the surface in all kinds of weather or deep underground in dark, cramped, and wet tunnels, miners are exposed to loud noise, dust, and strenuous labour.
 According to the National Mining Association, coal miners work an average of 47 hours a week.
-While mine operators have made significant improvements to ventilation, lighting, and safety conditions since the passage of the US Coal Mine Health and Safety Act in 1969, the risk of injury or death from accidents involving heavy machinery remains high.
+While mine operators have significantly improved ventilation, lighting, and safety conditions since the passage of the US Coal Mine Health and Safety Act in 1969, the risk of injury or death from accidents involving heavy machinery remains high.
 Other possible dangers include roof collapses and exposure to poisonous and explosive gases.
 Over time, miners may develop pneumoconiosis, commonly known as "black lung," a debilitating and sometimes fatal disease caused by long-term exposure to coal dust.
 Tragically, between 1968 and 2014, an estimated 76,000 miners in the U.S. died from black lung disease, according to the Mine Safety and Health Administration.

 TAKEAWAY

 Repetition is the key to mastering any skill, and safety protocols are no exception.
-Regular mining safety training not only help miners to retain the safety knowledge they acquired during the learning process but also provide an opportunity to identify areas of improvement in the safety protocols and emergency response plans.
+Regular mining safety training not only helps miners retain the safety knowledge they acquired during the learning process but also provides an opportunity to identify areas of improvement in the safety protocols and emergency response plans.
 Reinforcement training is essential to improve emergency teams' response times and ensure consistent adherence to safety protocols, which can save lives in the event of an emergency.
 Therefore, it is crucial to keep safety reminders and drills fresh in miners' minds to improve their safety awareness and response skills.

 Miners Safety and the Evaluation of Underground Safety Tech